 The proposed project location was evaluated based on the separation requirements in effect during the pre-application submittal.
 At that time, CMMC Section 13-200.93(e) stipulated that no cannabis retail storefront use shall be located within 1,000 feet from a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet from a youth center as defined in CMMC Title 9, Chapter VI, Section 9-485, that is in operation at the time of submission of a completed application.
+Although the subject property is now located within 1,000 feet of a licensed child daycare, across SR-55, the application was determined to meet location requirements on January 19, 2022, prior to the operation of the child daycare facility.

 Additionally, on June 7, 2024, the City Council adopted Ordinance No. 2024-03, amending Title 13 pertaining to cannabis storefronts.
-Among other local cannabis regulatory changes, the amendment included increasing the minimum distance between a cannabis storefront and youth center from 600 to 1,000 feet and established a minimum separation of 250 feet between a cannabis storefront and properties zoned for residential use (no minimum distance was required prior).
-The subject site is located more than 1,000 feet from a youth center and approximately 27 feet from a property zoned PDC (Planned Development Commercial), where a master plan allowed the development of multifamily residences and a parking structure.
-However, the project location was determined to be in compliance with the separation requirements prior to the effective date of the revised Ordinance, and therefore the project is exempted from recently adopted changes regarding minimum distance from a property zoned for residential use.
+Among other local cannabis regulatory changes, the amendment included increasing the minimum distance between a cannabis storefront and youth center from 600 to 1,000 feet and established a minimum separation of 250 feet between a cannabis storefront and properties zoned for residential use.
+The subject site is located more than 1,000 feet from a youth center; however, is located less than 250 feet (approximately 108 feet) from the nearest residential property line.
+Since the project was determined to be in compliance with the separation requirements prior to the effective date of the revised Ordinance, the location is considered Code compliant.